 That’s the way it is with true employee recognition or, as we at Workhuman call it, Social Recognition®.
 It has the transformative power to lift employees by building a steady stream of gratitude and acknowledgement.
 From peer-to-peer recognition to team awards, Social Recognition amplifies the voice of every employee across the organization.

 Global biopharmaceutical company Merck has taken employee recognition to the next level with their recognition program, Inspire.
-Built on the Workhuman platform, Inspire leverages Inclusion Advisor, an industry-first, AI-powered feature within Workhuman Cloud that offers in-the-moment micro-coaching on language used in recognition moments.
+Built on the Workhuman platform, Inspire leverages Inclusion Advisor, an industry-first, AI-powered feature within the Workhuman Platform that offers in-the-moment micro-coaching on language used in recognition moments.